Have you ever felt stuck in life and like you wanted to try something new but then thought you didn’t have what it takes to make the change?

 When you lack the confidence to go after what you want because you think you’ll fail at it, you never take the leap.

-If you think you’re going to fail at something, then what’s the point in trying it in the first place, right?
+If you think you’ll fail at something, then what’s the point in trying it in the first place, right?

 10 Things You Can Do to Stop Feeling Like You’re Not Good Enough